Modernly designed loft bathroom in Wirksworth

 Depending on when it was built, your home will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to be able to know straight away what kind of roofing you have.

-Rafters run along the edge of the roofing and will leave the majority of the triangular area underneath hollow.
+Rafters run along the edge of the roofing and will leave the majority of the triangular area underneath vacant.
 Trusses are supports that travel through the cross-section of the loft.
-Converting a loft with trusses is possible, however additional structural support is required to change the trusses, and it’s likely to be more costly.
+Converting a loft with trusses is possible, however additional structural support is required to replace the trusses, and it’s likely to be more costly.

-Roof light attic conversions are by far the most inexpensive and least disruptive choice, as you won’t have to make any modifications to the shape or pitch of the roofing.
-Rather, it’s merely a case of adding in skylight windows, laying down an appropriate flooring, and adding a staircase to make the space habitable.
+Roof light attic conversions are by far the most inexpensive and least disruptive choice, as you won’t need to make any modifications to the shape or pitch of the roofing.
+Rather, it’s merely a case of adding in skylight windows, laying down a correct flooring, and adding a staircase to make the space habitable.
 Nevertheless, you’ll need to have sufficient roofing area currently without having an extension for this kind of conversion.

 A dormer attic conversion is an extension that extends from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
-They appropriate for basically any home with a sloping roofing.
+They are suitable for basically any home with a sloping roofing.

-Dormer attic conversions are more economical than mansard or hip-to-gable conversions, however will still add a good deal of additional headroom and flooring area.
+Dormer attic conversions are less costly than mansard or hip-to-gable conversions, however will still add a good deal of additional headroom and flooring area.

 Hip-to-gable attic conversions work by extending the sloping ‘hip’ roofing at the side of your property outwards to produce a vertical ‘gable’ wall, creating more internal loft area.
 This kind of conversion will only deal with detached or semi-detached homes, as it requires a free sloping side roofing.